womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 All must appreciate that P2P is by far the best wide spread funding ever to exit although it will not fund all its members.

+L: CONTRACTS:

+Virtual operations like membership is made upon joining the platform.
+Joining signals commitment to rules and conditions to ensure fairness.
+Abitration and punitive measures for not adhering to expected rules and conditions is done virtually because members do not physically meet.
+Consensus on the group is important and is exercised via donations and social group votes.